 Sofie Franzen - Chair of Trustees

-Sofie is a senior charity sector leader and university lecturer with 20+ years of experience in both the health, youth and education sectors.
-Sofie’s expertise lies within community development, health promotion, international development and fundraising and she has a long-standing connection with Tamil Nadu, where she lived for a year working as an outreach volunteer in maternity projects in rural areas.
+Sofie is the founder and CEO of My Living Temple, a movements-based theraphy practice.
+She has had a longstanding leadership career in the UK's charity sector with 20+ years of experience in both the health, youth and education sectors.
+Sofie’s expertise lies within community development, health promotion, international development and fundraising and she has a deep connection with Tamil Nadu, where she lived for a year working as an outreach volunteer in maternity projects in rural areas.
 Sofie is passionate about work that supports the independence and livelihood of women and the difference access to good, aspirational education can make to the lives of young children.
+Sofie has been a Trustee with the Kanji Project since 2014 and is currently Chair of the trustees.
+To relax and unwind Sofie often spends time with her 4 children, read books or hangs out on the beach or in contemporary art galleries.
 Sofie has been a Trustee with the Kanji Project since 2014 and is currently Chair of the trustees.
 When she is not at work or volunteering, Sofie spends time with her 4 children, read books or hangs out in contemporary art galleries.

 Most of Veronica's working life has been spent teaching.
 Her specialism was music and she is the author of several song books designed for use in primary classrooms.
 Now retired, she enjoys spending time with her grandchildren, doing crosswords, music making and volunteering with the local branch of Samaritans.
 Veronica's association with The Kanji Project dates back over fifteen years when Maria Rayappan, the founder of St Antony’s Foundlings (our Indian sister charity), visited the primary school where she was headteacher.
 The following year she visited Kanji and on seeing the inspiring work being done by Maria and her nephew, Lourdusamy, was moved to support them.
 Veronica wrote an English course (with songs) for the younger pupils and this is still in use.
 She became a Trustee in 2007, and was Chair for ten years.
 Now she is responsible for managing the sponsorship programme.